ignatandrei/patterns/src/patternsSite/docs/patterns/Lazy.md

 ## Homework

-Implement a lazy initialization of a logger that logs to a file and to a console.
-The logger should be created only when it is needed.
+Implement a lazy initialization of a logger that logs to a file and to a console.    <br />
+The logger should be created only when it is needed.    <br />